 As a strategic communications consultant, I believe that using a “dashboard” is important, but equally as important is making sure the dashboard has a purpose.

 When constructed properly, a dashboard helps identify potential issues so you can act on them before they become an issue.
-They can offer the same value for a new product launch—once you have identified the key parameters that will tell you if you’re off- or on-track, measuring them allows course correction.
+They can offer the same value for a new product launch—once you have identified the key parameters that indicate you’re veering off-track, the dashboard can then step in to facilitate course correction.

 So, how do you go about designing a useful dashboard?

 As a good portion of my work deals in issues management, I find that the extra time put in to creating and managing a dashboard is worthwhile if done so efficiently/thoughtfully.